SerenTera/monster-marker/README.md

 !warn off -switches off module

-!warnalert - Toggles system notices
+!warn alert - Toggles system notices

 Currently only supports Big Blue Boxes.
 Can be modified for other objects